KarAshutosh/karashutosh.github.io/blogs/blog4.md

 5. On [https://pastebin.com/4U1V1UjU](https://pastebin.com/4U1V1UjU) search for `password` to find log entries that might help with the ultimate challenge goal
 6. You will find one particularly interesting `GET` request that has been logged as `161.194.17.103 - - [27/Jan/2019:11:18:35 +0000] "GET /rest/user/change-password?current=0Y8rMnww$*9VFYE%C2%A759-!Fg1L6t&6lB&new=sjss22%@%E2%82%AC55jaJasj!.k&repeat=sjss22%@%E2%82%AC55jaJasj!.k8 HTTP/1.1" 401 39 "http://localhost:3000/" "Mozilla/5.0 (Linux; Android 8.1.0; Nexus 5X) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.99 Mobile Safari/537.36"`
 7. The mismatched `new` and `repeat` parameters and the return code of `401` indicate that this password change failed.
 This means the password could still be the current one of `0Y8rMnww$*9VFYE%C2%A759-!Fg1L6t&6lB`!
-8. This isn’t the exact clear text password, though.
+8. This isn't the exact clear text password, though.
 It was logged as part of a URL, so it needs to be URL-decoded into `0Y8rMnww$*9VFYE§59-!Fg1L6t&6lB` first.
 9. Not knowing which user it belongs to, you can now
     - either perform a *Password Spraying* attack by trying to log in with the password for all known user emails, e.g. from [Access the administration section of the store](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_the_administration_section_of_the_store)
     - hash the known password with `MD5` and compare it to the password hashes harvested from [Retrieve a list of all user credentials via SQL Injection](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_retrieve_a_list_of_all_user_credentials_via_sql_injection)
 10. Either way you will conclude that the password belongs to `J12934@juice-sh.op` so using this as *Email* and `0Y8rMnww$*9VFYE§59-!Fg1L6t&6lB` as *Password* on [http://localhost:3000/#/login](http://localhost:3000/#/login) will solve the challenge

 🤡 Did you notice that one of the next requests of `161.194.17.103` in the leaked access log went to [http://localhost:3000/api/Complaints](http://localhost:3000/api/Complaints) and returned a `201 Created` HTTP status code?
-It seems the user successfully complained, but eventually didn’t bother or was too frustrated to finish what he originally planned to do.
+It seems the user successfully complained, but eventually didn't bother or was too frustrated to finish what he originally planned to do.

 ### **Perform an unwanted information disclosure by accessing data cross-domain**